pr0duce/pr0duce.github.io/_posts/2016-05-04-satan-and-a-dinner-party.md

 </div>

-Dinner was Japanese, featuring okonomiyaki, which is often described as a "savory vegetable pancake."
-Really though, it's more of a hash, or even, "a ball of delicious vegetable garbage".
-Ingredients include cabbage, carrots, taro, shitake, enokitake, lots of alliums - really, whatever is at hand.
-All of this is mixed with lots of egg and not that much flour.
+Dinner was Japanese, featuring okonomiyaki, which is often described as *a savory vegetable pancake*.
+Really though, it's more of a hash, or even, *a ball of delicious vegetable garbage*.
+Ingredients included but were not limited to cabbage, carrots, taro, shitake, enokitake, lots of alliums - really, whatever is at hand.
+This is held together with several eggs and a bit of flour.
 It's fried and topped with some tasty condiments.
-Also there was some chill cucumber sesame salad, miso soup, and a sashimi platter.
-Also there appeared a really glorious chocolate pastry.
-It was heard described as "a brownie inside a croissant" and "super dank".
+Also there was some chilled cucumber sesame salad, miso soup, and a sashimi platter.
+At the end there appeared a really glorious chocolate pastry.
+It was heard described as *a brownie inside a croissant* and equally as *super dank*.
 We ate it all.

 <div class='media-box'>
   <img src="/images/posts/2016-05-03/Satan Loves Okonomiyaki.jpg" />